-and active transport choices that

-make it easy for everyone to move

-shopping and dining destinations or accessing public transport is all possible within a 10 to 15-minute walk from our neighbourhoods.
+We have a range of accessible and active transport choices that make it easy for everyone to move around our City.
+Visiting lively shopping and dining destinations or accessing public transport is all possible within a 10 to 15-minute walk from our neighbourhoods.